Who’s Frida Kahlo? A Proud Mexican Artist.

 While she hoped to one day be able to afford her dreams of traveling abroad, her earnings were mostly used to contribute to her family’s income.

-In the summer of 1925, Frida studied shorthand and typing at Oliver Academy with the hope of securing employment at the Ministry of Education library.
+In the summer of 1925, Frida studied shorthand and typing at Oliver Academy, hoping to secure employment at the Ministry of Education library.

 Frida wrote, “They pay 4 to 4.50, and to me, that doesn’t seem bad at all, but the first thing I need is to know something about typing and charm.
 So just imagine how backward your pal is!..”